Structural Equation Modeling of Marital Adjustment Based on Spiritual Well-Being: The Mediating Role of Psychological Hardiness

 Objective: The strength of the family institution heavily depends on the quality of couples' relationships, with marital adjustment being a key component.
 This study aimed to examine the mediating role of psychological hardiness in the relationship between spiritual well-being and marital adjustment.

 Methods: This applied and correlational research was conducted using structural equation modeling.
 The participants included 303 married employees from knowledge-based companies in Isfahan Science-Research Town, selected through convenience sampling in 2024.
-Data were collected using Paloutzian and Ellison's Spiritual Well-being Scale (SWBS), Spiner's Revised Dyadic Adjustment Scale (RDAS), and Kobasa's Psychological Hardiness Questionnaire.
+Data were collected using Paloutzian and Ellison's Spiritual well-being Scale (SWBS), Spiner's Revised Dyadic Adjustment Scale (RDAS), and Kobasa's Psychological Hardiness Questionnaire.
 Analyses were performed using SPSS and AMOS software version 24.

-Results: Spiritual well-being had a significant direct effect on marital adjustment (β = 0.357, p < 0.01) and psychological hardiness (β = 0.606, p < 0.01).
-Psychological hardiness also showed a direct effect on marital adjustment (β = 0.239, p < 0.01).
+Results: Spiritual well-being had a significant direct effect on marital adjustment (β = 0.357, p <0.01) and psychological hardiness (β = 0.606, p < 0.01).
+Psychological hardiness also showed a direct effect on marital adjustment (β = 0.239, p< 0.01).
 Furthermore, spiritual well-being indirectly influenced marital adjustment through psychological hardiness (β = 0.145, p < 0.05).

-Conclusions: Spiritual Well-being can promote compatibility between couples directly and also through psychological hardiness.
+Conclusion: Spiritual Well-being can promote compatibility between couples directly and also through psychological hardiness.
 This finding can be utilized in psychological interventions by counselors and family therapists.

 Keywords